silviaCerby/gitbook/docs/management/reporting/export-analytics-data-from-cerby-to-an-amazon-s3-bucket-for-siem-integration.md

 ---
-description: This article describes how to set up analytics data export from Cerby to an Amazon S3 bucket for SIEM integration.
+description: "This article describes how to set up analytics data export from Cerby to an Amazon S3 bucket for SIEM integration."
 intercom_id: 11713898
 ---